devmnj/bookkeeper/README.md

 # Requirements
 Following are the basic requirements to install and use the `Book Keeper` accounting package
 - Windows 10 or later
-- Microsoft SQL Server
+- Microsoft Access
 - .Net Framework 4.5
 - Microsoft Office
 - Adobe Acrobat reader
-- 500 MB Freespace on C:\
+- 500 MB Free space on C:\
-- XPS Viewver ( get one from Microsoft Store)
+- XPS Viewer ( get one from Microsoft Store)
 # How to install
 Make sure satisfy all requirement  and download, extract the Win10.rar ,install in Administrator mode.
 For [Guide](https://developerm.dev/codehats-bookkeeper_accounting_package/)
 # Screen shots